giffordlabcvr/DIGS-tool/README.md

 Welcome to the GitHub repository for the **DIGS Tool**!

 **Systematic, sequence similarity search-based genome screening** is a powerful approach for identifying and characterising genome features in silico.
-This approach extends the basic [sequence similarity search](https://blast.ncbi.nlm.nih.gov/) search by:
+This approach extends the basic [sequence similarity search](https://blast.ncbi.nlm.nih.gov/) by:

  1. Performing multiple searches systematically, involving various **query sequences** and/or **target databases**.
  2. Classifying “**hits**” (matching sequences) via comparison to a **reference sequence library** curated by the investigator.